mrjex/US-Political-and-Societal-Data-Visualization/README.md

 ## Overview

-During my exchange studies in Venice, Italy (November 2024 - January 2025), I participated in an advanced data science course focusing on Python programming and data visualization techniques.
-This repository contains the culmination of that work: a comprehensive analysis of US electoral patterns from 2000-2020.
+The complete project presentation and code are available in the two following files
+- `Python Boys Presentation.pdf`: Canva presentation with data insights
+- `*.ipynb` files: Jupyter notebooks containing all code

-Our team decomposed American voting behavior into three interconnected dimensions:
+Our team decomposed American voting behavior into three aspects:
 - **Economic factors** influencing voter preferences
 - **Political trends** across presidential elections
 - **Social demographics** and their correlation with party affiliation

-## Project Highlights

-- **Data Processing**: Leveraged Pandas for cleaning and transforming multiple datasets
-- **Advanced Visualization**: Created insightful charts using Matplotlib, Plotly, and Seaborn
-- **Statistical Analysis**: Applied numerical techniques to identify significant patterns
-- **Multidimensional Approach**: Examined voting behavior through economic, political, and social lenses

-The complete project presentation and code are available in the `/submission` directory:
-- `Python Boys Presentation.pdf`: Canva presentation with data insights
-- `*.ipynb` files: Jupyter notebooks containing all analysis code
-- Datasets used for each visualization

 ## Developed Visualizations